 · “Patient-triggered” transmissions provide correlation between symptoms and patient activity with potential arrhythmias

 PocketECG’s comprehensive system unifies all types of arrhythmia diagnostic methods.
 All cardiac rhythm abnormalities are confirmed by certified cardiac technicians.
-“Other event monitoring and mobile telemetry systems do not transmit full disclosure data and have very basic algorithms, which are incapable of detecting ectopies with short durations such as a 4-beat VTach, SVT, trigeminy, bigeminy, triplet, couplet, PVC or PAC,” said Bogdan.
+“Other event monitoring and mobile telemetry systems do not transmit full disclosure data and have very basic algorithms, which are incapable of detecting ectopies with short durations such as a four-beat VTach, SVT, trigeminy, bigeminy, triplet, couplet, PVC or PAC,” said Bogdan.

 Spectocor provides three layers of physician support and patient care that work in sync.
 Clinical and patient care specialists are assigned to each patient with oversight by senior leadership.
 Spectocor’s certified cardiac technicians are adept in discerning when to alert a physician regarding a patient’s arrhythmia.

 Highly accurate in terms of specificity and sensitivity, the PocketECG system’s proprietary algorithms are based upon thousands of hours of real-life ECG recordings from Holter systems and intensive care units.
 Additionally, the PocketECG system has demonstrated high accuracy in side-by-side tests against Holter systems conducted in a clinical setting, as well as against standard MIT-BIH and AHA databases.